sdasgup3/PLDI19-ArtifactEvaluation/README.md

 Empowered by the fact that we can directly execute the semantics using the K framework, we validated our model by co-simulating it against a real machine.

 First, we will explain the employed testing infrastructure.
 The idea is to test each instruction using many test-inputs.
-The test inputs are specified conviniently using a template assembly program and a separate program `gentests.pl` reads the template and create the actual assembly language program to be tested.
-We use K-interppreter to exceute the program and result is compared against the results obtained by running the program on actual harware.
+The test inputs are specified conveniently using a template assembly program and a separate program `gentests.pl` reads the template and create the actual assembly language program to be tested.
+We use K-interppreter to execute the program and result is compared against the result obtained by running the program on actual hardware.

 The [working directory](https://github.com/sdasgup3/binary-decompilation/tree/pldi19_AE_ConcreteExec/x86-semantics/tests/Instructions) contain  instructions which are tested using the above idea.
 As the actual run might take long to complete, we provide directions to run some sample instructions with small number of inputs.